 It is about having your feet and legs above your torso, not about having straight legs.
 This should be a pose that is relaxing.
 If the wall feels too intense, you could try resting your legs on a lounge or bed.
 Stay in this pose for 3 - 5 minutes.

-Tapping into the activation of our bodies natural trauma release can help us to let go of stress, tension, and emotions quite simply.
-We can recalibrate our nervous system in times of heightened emotions, and to process longer held issues through shaking & bouncing.
+Tapping into the activation of our bodies natural trauma release can help us to let go of stress, tension, and emotions.
+We can recalibrate our nervous system in times of heightened emotions, and also process longer held issues through shaking & bouncing.

 Find a soft carpet, a mat, a mini tramp, or something that allows you to do a gentle cushioned bouncing movement.
-Not a jumping action, just a bounce from your knees.
+Not a full jump, just a bounce from your knees.
 Bounce for a few minutes and notice the calming effect.

 Engage with an embodiment practice like the Movement Koan Method® video, an innovative fusion of joint-nourishing movement and body-based mindfulness.

 - Ideal for daily joint maintenance, and an effective warm-up

 - Brings ease to the body while stimulating the mind

 - Smooths out the nervous system.